The complete guide to corporate mileage reimbursement

 Fuel

 Driving costs are key when calculating how much to offer.
-The cost of fuel, according to Consumer Reports, makes up around of operating a vehicle.
+The cost of fuel, according to Consumer Reports, makes up around 24% of the overall costs of operating a vehicle.

 If the car is necessary for work and not just for personal use, then there will likely be a certain amount of mileage expenses needed.
 This covers any driving that’s work-related and can vary in cost depending on the mileage and type of fuel consumed.